CyberGhost vs ProtonVPN 2026: Which VPN Actually Wins?

 Security & Compliance

-Switzerland's legal framework offers stronger user protections than Romania's — both are decent jurisdictions, but Switzerland has beaten back EU data-sharing pressures more consistently over the years.
-ProtonVPN's apps are fully open source, meaning any security researcher in the world can inspect the code for backdoors or vulnerabilities — and many have.
-Multiple independent audits are on the record.
-The Stealth protocol addresses real-world censorship scenarios.
-Secure Core adds a genuine second layer of encrypted routing.
+Switzerland's legal framework offers stronger user protections than Romania's.
+Both are solid jurisdictions, but Switzerland has pushed back against EU data-sharing pressures more consistently.
+ProtonVPN's apps are fully open source, meaning any researcher in the world can inspect the code for backdoors.
+Multiple independent audits are public.
+The Stealth protocol handles real-world censorship scenarios.
+Secure Core adds a genuine second encryption layer.

-CyberGhost isn't insecure — their KPMG audit is credible, their no-logs policy holds up, and Romanian jurisdiction is genuinely favorable.
-But their apps aren't open source, and they can't match the verifiable, transparent security architecture that ProtonVPN has built over the past several years.
+CyberGhost isn't insecure—their KPMG audit is credible, their no-logs policy holds up, and Romanian jurisdiction is favorable.
+But their apps aren't open source, and they can't match the transparent, verifiable security ProtonVPN has built.

 Pros and Cons